-The opening sentence of PBA 3(c) requires that an organisation provide residential care.
-CollinsDictionary.com describes "provision" as follows:23
+The opening sentence of PBA 3(c) requires that an organisation must provide residential care.
+The words "provision" and "residential care" are not defined in the Act.

+The CollinsDictionary.com describes "provision" as follows:

 "The provision of something is the act of giving it or making it available to people who need or want it."